This guide will help you save money, time and confusion.

 If discounted 'Sparschiene' tickets are offered for your departure on the OBB website then these tickets are great value if you will be travelling with children who will be aged 14 and under on your date of travel.

-That's because each adult (aged 15 and over) purchasing a 'Sparschiene' ticket can take up to children aged 14 and under for free!
+That's because each adult (aged 15 and over) purchasing a 'Sparschiene' ticket can take up to four children aged 14 and under for free!

 These children will still require tickets, but there will be no charge for them.